flutterturkey/festival_flutterturkiye_org/README.md

 # Development Flow

 - We will be using classic git-flow.
 No one has to fork to project.
 Everyone who has access to the project can and should clone it.
 - The direct merge to main branch is forbidden.
-All the code should go through the code review process.
+All the code should go through the code review process.]

+# Contributing

+- Write on any issue you want to work on.
+- Clarify the details
+- Then, do the implementation.

 ## Branch creation